 Blackheads appear as tiny black dots on the skin's surface.
 Blackheads are actually open comedones.

-Comedones are the skin-colored lumps that appear when you get a pimple.
+Comedones are skin-colored lumps that appear when you get an acne blemish.
 In the case of blackheads, these comedones are follicles beneath the skin.

-When you get blackheads, these large pores become clogged with a substance called sebum or pore-clogging ingredients like coconut oil and Shea butter.
+When you get blackheads, these large pores become clogged with a substance called sebum (from the sebaceous glands) or pore-clogging ingredients like coconut oil and Shea butter.
 So you might wonder what makes blackheads black.

-For whiteheads, bacteria fills the follicles beneath the skin.
+For whiteheads, bacteria fill the follicles beneath the skin.
 Because it's a closed condone, the follicle cannot receive air, and because the bacteria inside it doesn't undergo a chemical reaction, it remains white.

 Where Do Whiteheads Appear?